Tushara07/PythonFullStackProject/README.md

 # Parcel/Courier Tracking System

 The Parcel/Courier Tracking System simplifies parcel management and tracking for courier services.
 Customers can register parcels with sender and receiver details and track them using a unique ID.
 Couriers update parcel status and location at each checkpoint.
 Built with Python (backend) and Supabase (database), the system ensures efficient data handling and scalability.
-A simple web frontend (React/HTML-CSS) allows easy interaction, showcasing skills in Python, SQL, database design, and API integration.
+A simple web frontend (Streamlit) allows easy interaction, showcasing skills in Python, SQL, database design, and API integration.

 # Features